 Unlike their PCs or VDI counterparts, DaaS does not require a large upfront investment and it is not complex to manage.
-In fact, organizations will be able to derive all the benefits of a local VDI without having to endure the hassle and minimizing on the capital expenditure.
-Among the benefits that organizations attain include having a centralized desktop control and security system, and most importantly a disaster recovery option and backup function, which is essential for every business to minimize the loss of valuable data.
+In fact, organizations will be able to derive all the benefits of a local VDI without having to endure the hassle and minimizing the capital expenditure.
+Among the benefits that organizations attain include having a centralized desktop control and data security management system, and most importantly a disaster recovery option and backup function, which is essential for every business to minimize the loss of valuable data.

-DaaS also provides the option of utilizing a cloud-based provider on a subscription basis, so there is no need to for the extra expense and cost forked out for equipment.
+DaaS also provides the option of utilizing a cloud-based provider on a subscription basis, so there is no need for the extra expense and cost forked out for equipment.
 Storing data in the cloud instead of on a physical device has a major advantage in terms of compliance.
 For example, if an employee were to carry around a physical device and lose it, the data would still remain safe using the controls which are in place with DaaS.
 Another example would be if an employee were to leave the organization, the cloud account would simply just be disabled.

-DaaS system providers would be able to assist organizations with storing all their valuable data, handle the storage, manage the upgrades, and secure the data by backing it up, and manage other supported applications as well.
+DaaS system providers would be able to assist organizations with storing all their valuable data, handle the storage, manage the upgrades, and secure the data by backing it up and manage other supported applications as well.

-VDI Desktop Explained
+What is VDI Desktop

 Better known by its VDI acronym, the Virtual Desktop Infrastructure is the process of running a user desktop inside a virtual machine.
 That machine would live on a server that is based in the datacentre.
 What makes VDI a powerful form of desktop virtualization is because it enables the user to fully personalized the desktops, and this can be done for each individual user while still maintaining the security and simplicity of the centralized management.